Joy Bauer’s Food Cures: Foods That Heal

 Sample Meal Plan

-The following is an example of the meal plan for prevention of cardiovascular disease.
+The following is an example of a meal plan for the prevention of cardiovascular disease.

 Breakfast